cornwarecjp/amiko-pay/README.md

 How to use
 ==========

-Before using Amiko-pay, please check whether any local laws restrict the use of this software.
-Ideally, there should be no such laws, but if they do exist, you may still be able to use Amiko-pay legally by constraining the behavior of the software, for instance through its settings.
-The makers of Amiko-pay do not encourage breaking the law; if you decide to break the law, you do this at your own responsibility.

 Please read the file "COPYING" for licensing information.

-Compilation and installation instructions can be found in the file "INSTALL".
+Installation instructions can be found in the file "INSTALL".

 See doc/manual.md for further usage information.